FYS Courses of Instruction

 What shapes our psychic lives today?
 How are histories of pain and possibility transmitted, ruptured, and transformed across generations?
 This class draws on anthropology, psychoanalysis, critical theories, literature, and poetry to explore the politics of the psyche.
 We will read writings by bell hooks, Frantz Fanon, Natalie Diaz, Ocean Vuong, Sigmund Freud, Michel Foucault, Gananath Obeyesekere, David Eng, Shinhee Han, and others.
 We begin with common encounters that inform and disrupt our lives, move to concepts of self and culture, explore how these are inflected by violent histories and extractive economies, and end with questions of what lives on

 FYSB BC1750 Literature on Trial.
-3 points.
+3.00 points.

 Why are novels so interested in trials?
 What is the relationship between literary and legal interpretation, and between the role of a reader and that of a juror?
 How do we interpret “facts” in a literary text versus a legal context?
 What does justice look like in a literary work?
 In this course, we will read works that feature trials in order to explore the relationship between the literary and the legal, two very different ways of making sense of the world that collide in literature about trials.
 We will put literary characters on trial in order to explore how guilt, judgment, and redemption operate in the works we read, and to consider our own role and responsibility as readers.
-Readings will include works by James Baldwin, Fyodor Dostoevsky, Vladimir Nabokov, Claudia Rankine, and Marjane Satrapi.
+Readings will include works by James Baldwin, Fyodor Dostoevsky, Vladimir Nabokov, Claudia Rankine, and Marjane Satrapi

 FYSB BC1751 Creativity and Inspiration.
-3 points.
+3.00 points.

-Spring 2023: FYSB BC1751
+Fall 2024: FYSB BC1751

 |